 There are two entrances to Pensão Amor in Lisbon’s revamped Cais do Sodré.
-One of them leads to a parlour stuffed with upholstered chairs, mirrors, lamps, and pictures and sculptures of naked women.
-Scattered around the room, as if tossed aside, there are feather boas and sequined bras.
+One of them leads directly into a parlour stuffed with upholstered chairs, mirrors, lamps, and pictures and sculptures of naked women.
+Scattered around the room as if tossed aside are feather boas and sequinned bras.
 The ceiling is adorned with images of nude men frolicking.

 The clientele, thankfully, are fully clothed and contentedly sipping their drinks and chatting with friends.